-Disciplinary Warning: The student is warned that further misconduct may result in more severe disciplinary sanctions.
+Disciplinary Warning: The student or student organization is warned that further misconduct may result in more severe disciplinary sanctions.

-Disciplinary Probation: The student may continue attending the University but is subject to restrictions and/ or conditions imposed by the University for a specified period of time.
-Further violation of the Code while under disciplinary probation will result in more severe sanctions including the possibility of expulsion.
+Disciplinary Probation: The student or student organization may continue attending/engaging at the University but is subject to restrictions and/ or conditions imposed by the University for a specified period of time.
+Further violation of the Code while under disciplinary probation will result in more severe sanctions including possibility of expulsion or suspension of group status.

-Suspension: The student is separated from the University for a specified period of time and may also be excluded from participation in University-sponsored activities.
-A sanction of suspension requires approval by the Vice Provost for Student Success.
+Suspension: The student or student organization is separated from the University for a specified period and may also be excluded from participation in University-sponsored activities.
+For student organizations, there is a loss of University privileges including, but not limited to, restriction from use of University financial processes, vehicle rentals under the University Policy, use of University property to host meetings/events, and use of other University granted resources.
+Organizations recognized by ASUM may face additional action at the discretion of ASUM. ￼

 Expulsion: Involuntary removal of student status indefinitely.
 This may also include exclusion from any and all

 University-owned and/or controlled property, events, or activities.
-A sanction of expulsion requires approval by the Vice Provost for Student Success.